20tab/UnrealEnginePython/README.md

 This is a plugin embedding a whole Python VM (versions 3.x [the default and suggested one] and 2.7) In Unreal Engine 4 (both the editor and runtime).

 The Python VM tries to give easy access to all of the UE4 internal api + its reflection system.
-This means you can use the plugin to write other plugins, to automate tasks and to implement gameplay elements.
+This means you can use the plugin to write other plugins, to automate tasks, to write unit tests and to implement gameplay elements.

 It is not meant as a way to avoid blueprints or c++ but as a good companion to them (albeit reducing the amount of c++ required for coding a game could be an interesting thing ;).
-If your development pipeline is already python-based (Maya, Blender, ...), this plugin could easily help you in intgrating unreal into it.
+If your development pipeline is already python-based (Maya, Blender, ...), this plugin could easily help you in integrating unreal into it.

-Another funny feature is that you can change your python code even after the project has been packaged.
+Another funny feature (well, a side effect ;) is that you can change your python code even after the project has been packaged.
 You can potentially build a completely new game from an already packaged one.

 In addition to this, the plugin automatically adds an actor class (PyActor), a pawn class (PyPawn), a character class (PyCharacter) and a component class (PythonComponent) for "gentle" integration of python in your games.

 In the development menu, you get access to the 'PythonConsole' too, you can use it to trigger python commands directly from the editor.
+There is even an experimental Editor/IDE included, you can run it from the Window/Layout/Python Editor menu item.

 All of the exposed engine features are under the 'unreal_engine' virtual module (it is completely coded in c into the plugin, so do not expect to run 'import unreal_engine' from a standard python shell)